lincza/ProduceLincKnowledgeBase/docs/articles/Stock and Logistics/Pallet Production/Pallet Production.md

 * The system first finds the output pallet’s*Production Output Batch*.
 In cases where *Lot Specific Tracking*is used, this value will be the input pallet lot number itself.
 Else, it is the Production Batch No.
 * Input pallets are then filtered for this batch number/pallet lot number to find the input pallet lot(s) that were involved in producing the output pallets.
-* Each found input pallet lot’s ‘percentage contribution’ to the batch is then calculated based on its net weight as a percentage of the total batch weight.
+* Each found input pallet lot’s 'percentage contribution’ to the batch is then calculated based on its net weight as a percentage of the total batch weight.
 If *Lot Specific Tracking* is used, the input lot’s percentage contribution would be 100%.
 * The revenue or cost of the output pallet lot is then multiplied by the input pallet lot’s percentage contribution to calculate the input pallet lot’s apportioned revenue and cost